Thursday, July 30, 2009

 Sunday, July 19, 2009

-Sorry it has taken me so long to post.
-We went away two weekends in a row so I have been very busy.
 The dear husband and I just returned from our weekend away without the boys.
 We had a very relaxing and uneventful weekend, which is to say that all went well and the boys did great.
 My sister, mom and nephew came to take care of the boys and they had a great time while we were gone.

 We left on Friday afternoon and returned this morning around 10:00ish.
 It was a perfect amount of time to be away for a first time without the boys.
 I was ready to get back to them but felt I had had a nice break and a good time reconnecting with my husband.
-We went out to eat a few times and saw a movie (The Proposal) and held hands and had long visits without being interrupted.
+We went out to eat a few times and saw a movie and held hands and had long visits without being interrupted.
 It was all very nice and we both came back feeling well rested.

 We went to Arkansas.
 We stayed in Springdale which was not as pretty as I expected.
 We took a drive on Saturday afternoon and drove over to Fayetteville, which was really pretty.
 The University of Arkansas is there and it has a very pretty campus and the old timey town square was lovely.
 We just missed their Saturday farmers market.
 They were putting everything away when we arrived but we got out and walked around anyway.
 Overall, Arkansas is a very pretty state.
 Lots of big hills / small mountains and tons of trees and winding roads.
 It is nice that we can get there by car so quickly and we will look forward to exploring more of this beautiful state.
 We also need to get out in Oklahoma and explore a bit more.
 We have very pretty parts of our state also and we have not done much in the way of seeing it.
 But we have plenty of time, Lord willing.